-A diaper rash is a skin problem that develops in the area beneath an infant's diaper.
+A diaper rash is a skin problem that develops in the area under an infant's diaper.

-Diaper rashes are common in babies between 4 and 15 months old.
+Diaper rashes are common in babies between 4 to 15 months old.
 They may be noticed more when babies begin to eat solid foods.

 You may notice the following in your child's diaper area: